-At the time, it only cost 2c for the drop letter rate, so if you would have used a stamp for such a delivery, you would have overpaid by at least 3c, assuming the weight of your letter was 1/2 oz. or less.
+At the time, it only cost 2c for the drop letter rate.
+If you would have used a stamp for such a delivery, you would have overpaid by at least 3c, assuming the weight of your letter was 1/2 oz. or less.
 This may seem strange to us today, but in 1847 for longer distances up to 300 miles (within the U.S.) the cost of mailing that 1/2 oz. letter was 5c.
 As soon as you went over 300 miles, the cost doubled to 10c.

-That said, you couldn’t send a letter from New York to California because California did not yet exist as a part of the United States.
+That said, you couldn’t even send a letter from New York to California because California did not yet exist as a part of the United States.

 Most likely you’ve heard of the San Francisco-based football (NFL) team known as the 49ers.
 The people involved in the gold rush for which the team is named hadn’t even made their mad dash west yet.
 That wouldn’t happen for about 2 years.

-The U.S. was fighting the Mexicans, led by General Santa Anna, in the Mexican-American War (1846-1848).
+The United States was fighting the Mexicans, led by General Santa Anna, in the Mexican-American War (1846-1848).
 Notable Americans, whose names you might recognize, involved in the war were Winfield Scott, Zachary Taylor, Robert E. Lee, Stephen Kearny, Franklin Pierce, Matthew Perry, Ulysses Grant, Millard Fillmore, and Kit Carson.
 James Polk was President during this period.

 Samuel Colt sold his first revolver to the U.S. government around this time.